 I have never run a social enterprise before.
 May I still apply for your program?

 My organization was founded by several people.
-Can we all apply for the Wild Gift Fellowship?
+Can we all apply for the Wild Gift fellowship?

-Do you give preferences to diverse applicants?
+Do you give preference to diverse applicants?

 The Wild Gift Wilderness Expeditions